Top 5 Tech Challenges for SMBs, Small Businesses

 Introduction

-1 | The Cost of Technology Can Exclude Small Businesses from the Conversation
+1 | The Cost of Technology Can Be Prohibitive for Small Businesses / SMB

 No shocker here.
 Technology can be really expensive and as the Internet of Things takes over, keeping up with the larger players in your space can become increasingly difficult without comparable resources.
 According to independent research firm Ipsos, 9 of 10 small business owners identify the costs of maintaining and upgrading technology as their most significant challenge.
 Also only 46% feel their budget allows them access to the same technology tools as a large company.

-With cash flow at a premium, every dollar spent on technology should be well thought out.
+- Specific applications such as Office Suite, CRM, payment processing, and many others were not included in this list and are just another source of IT spend for growing businesses.With cash flow at a premium, every dollar spent on technology should be well thought out.
 Small businesses without the bench strength to make informed decisions as it relates to specific or all technology needs should seek out a partner who can help.
-There is too much at stake to go in willy nilly.
+There is too much at stake to go in willy nilly.Which leads us to the second technology challenge facing small businesses.

 2 | Lack of IT Skill Set / IT Human Resource Constraints

 As was referenced in challenge number one, nearly half of small businesses outsource most or all of their technology management and support.
 For those companies, IT human resources are limited by budget and the capabilities of the services provider of their choice.
-This can be a scary proposition as many non-technical business executives have no or little technical training, which can lead to overdependence on the recommendation and as a result possible wasted spend and technology that is not a proper fit.
+This can be a scary proposition as many non-technical business executives have no or little technical training, which can lead to overdependence on the recommendation, and as a result, possible wasted spend and technology that is not a proper fit.

 To say IT talent is in demand would be the understatement of the decade.
 Not many are on the market and even if you land a gem, competing salaries from other companies in desperate need of your talented personnel is a constant worry.